-Based on the timing of the works, occurring for 3-4 weeks outside of the Little Penguin breeding season, the potential impacts to the endangered population will be limited to possible minor runoff and indirect disturbances from noise, light and vibration largely from the construction phase of works.
+Based on the timing of intrusive works, occurring outside of the Little Penguin breeding season, the potential impacts to the endangered population will be limited to possible minor runoff and indirect disturbances from noise, light and vibration largely from the deck construction phase of works.
 These impacts can be mitigated by implementing noise and vibration mitigation measures, reducing the use of heavy machinery and equipment where possible, and by limiting the hours of operation of the constructions to fall within the regular operations of the transport and use of the Manly Wharf area.